AndrewBerson/human_activity_recognition/README.md

 Given how widespread smart gadgets and smartphones are, predicting human activity with sensors on these devices may have widespread impact and applications.
 In our experiments, we found that SVM is the best at predicting human activity from the readings of gyroscopes and accelerometers.
-In addition, almost all models tested performed exceptionally well at separating the 6 classes into 3 groups—(walking, walking upstairs, walking downstairs), (sitting, standing), and (laying).
-However, they are less effective at differentiating classes within each of the three groups, likely because of similar data characteristics within groups.
+In addition, almost all models tested performed exceptionally well at separating the six classes into three distinct groups.
+However, all models contained some level of intra-group misclassification.
+The three groups are:
+1. Walking, walking upstairs, and walking downstairs
+2. Sitting and standing
+3. Laying

 ### 6. References